-This repository provides the core feature of the PowSyBl framework such as the grid modelling, the support of several data exchange format (CGMES, UCTE…), computation APIs (power flow, security analysis, sensitivity analysis, dynamic simulation…).
+This repository provides the core feature of the PowSyBl framework such as the grid modelling, the support of several data exchange formats (CGMES, UCTE…), computation APIs (load flow, security analysis, sensitivity analysis, dynamic simulation…), time series.

-This repository provides modules to generate single line diagrams.
+This repository provides modules to generate single-line diagrams and network graph diagrams.

 This repository provides components specific to ENTSO-E-orientated processes.

-This repository provides a web service for network cases management.
+This repository provides a modular engine for remedial actions optimization.

-This repository provides an integration of the PowSyBl framework for Python developers.
+This repository provides an GraalVM integration of the PowSyBl libraries for Python developers.